melodyyangaws/emr-on-eks-hdfs/README.md

 # Deploying HDFS on AWS EKS

 Some [RSS experiments in EMR on EKS](https://github.com/melodyyangaws/emr-on-eks-remote-shuffle-service) requires HDFS as the secondary shuffle storage.
-This repository contains the helm chart to simplify the HDFS installation.
+This repository contains the helm chart to simplify the HDFS installation in k8s.

 Firstly, follow the [instructions here](https://github.com/melodyyangaws/emr-on-eks-remote-shuffle-service#infrastructure) to provision and configure an [AWS EKS cluster](https://aws.amazon.com/eks/) that the HDFS Helm Chart can be deployed on.